I stared at pictures of burritos and wrote about how they made me feel. Which was mostly hungry.

 When Snapchat unveiled Promoted Stories ads, we were one of the first brands to successfully create interactive branded content in the style of those typically found on the Discover page.
 Above, I concepted and wrote this Promoted Story, allowing users tap through each frame to hand-mash Chipotle’s fresh guac.

-With an asset library consisting of around 15 images and zero budget dollars, we created over 200 paid social ads.
+With an asset library consisting of around 15 images and zero budget, we created over 200 paid social ads.
 So how do you spice up a locked art direction with minimal imagery?
 With headlines.
 So many headlines.
 Check out a few below.